 Membership benefits include participation in the prize drawings at the monthly general meetings, and all you can eat and drink at our annual Christmas Holiday Party.
 Members also receive email notifications and meeting reminders.
 All board members and volunteers must be members.

 Annual membership dues are $30.
-Please either mail your check to the address below, or bring it to the next general meeting.
 Thank you for supporting your local Microsoft Access community!

 Meetings are announced at the DAAUG page on Meetup.com.
 Here, you may RSVP for meetings, leave comments and questions, and receive announcements.
 We strongly recommend that you sign up on our page at Meetup.com, in order to have the latest information about meetings.